xiao233333/tensorflow/README.md

 # tensorflow

+TensorFlow Version: 1.4.0

-MARCC Installed Drivers at testing time were: K80 with 384.81 Driver.
+MARCC NVidia GPU and installed drivers at testing time were: K80 & 384.81.

 Here's how to run it on MARCC systems: